 Message of the Assembly of Canonical Orthodox Bishops of the United States of America

-To our beloved Orthodox Christians throughout the United States of America:
+To our beloved Orthodox Christian faithful and all people of good will throughout the United States of America:

 Beloved brothers and sisters in the Lord,

-We, the members of the Assembly of Canonical Orthodox Bishops of the United States of America, gathered in Detroit, Michigan, for our seventh annual meeting on October 4-6, 2016 greet you with love in Christ as we offer glory and thanksgiving to Him.
+We, the Hierarchs of the Assembly of Canonical Orthodox Bishops of the United States of America, who have gathered in Garfield, New Jersey on October 3-5, 2017 for our eighth annual meeting, greet you with love in Christ as we offer glory and thanks to Him.

 Archbishop Demetrios, Chairman